To enrich the quality of life for children and adults with disabilities through outdoor recreation.

 The Outdoors for All Foundation began in 1978 with fifteen children with disabilities learning to downhill ski at The Summit at Snoqualmie.
 After a successful first season, the program was incorporated as a 501 (c) (3) nonprofit organization in 1979 and originally called the Ski for All Foundation.

 Because of its history, Outdoors for All may best be known for winter season instruction in sports like snowboarding, snowshoeing, cross country and downhill skiing.
-Besides these snow-based activities, Outdoors for All also provides instruction and outdoor activities including cycling, hiking, river rafting, kayaking, day camps, water skiing, rock-climbing, camping and customized group events.
+Besides these snow-based activities, Outdoors for All also provides instruction and outdoor activities including cycling, mountain biking, kayaking, hiking, rock climbing, youth and adult day camps, yoga, military programs, weekend excursions and custom events.

 Outdoors for All is a customer driven organization where each year more than 2,400 children and adults with disabilities exercise their abilities thanks to the training and support of more than 700 volunteers.
 Watch the video below created by The Summit at Snoqualmie talking about our history.